top of page

 Roasted and brined chicken breast with red wine gravy

-I was asked to make a Thanksgiving-style dish without the turkey.
-There was a recipe that I came across in my library where I substituted the turkey for chicken breasts.
+I was asked to make a Thanksgiving-style dish without turkey.
+I came across a recipe in my library that substituted turkey for chicken breasts.

 I will admit that is a very involved recipe.
-Several steps start with making the broth, roasting the meat and finally slowly braising the chicken in the gravy.
-It is slow cooking at its beat and the final dish is supreme.
-The chicken is melt-in-your-mouth tender, the gravy is rich and balanced with lovely flavours from the herbs and wine, and the dish is truly a fine dining experience.
-I serve several sides with this dish as a main course, Vegetarian stuffing, Roasted potato salad with thyme and rosemary, and Roasted Cauliflower with Svanetian salt and adjika.
-The plate was lovely and decadent, perfect as an entrèe for a lovely Thanksgiving dinner.
+Several steps start with making the broth, roasting the meat and finally, slowly braising the chicken in the gravy.
+It is slow cooking at its beat, and the final dish is supreme.
+The chicken is melt-in-your-mouth tender, the sauce is rich and balanced with lovely flavours from the herbs and wine, and the dish is indeed a fine dining experience.
+I serve several sides of this dish as a main course: vegetarian stuffing, roasted potato salad with thyme and rosemary, and roasted cauliflower with Svanetian salt and adjika.
+The plate was lovely and decadent, perfect as an entrèe for a beautiful Thanksgiving dinner.

-I have been fortunate enough to have had dinner at Chez Panisse when David Tanis headed the restaurant.
-This restaurant with David and a cadre of chefs defined California farm-to-table cuisine, elegant, light and popping with flavours and fresh ingredients.
-I have his cookbooks, follow his blogs and Instapage, you should too.
-I love this cookbook, and definitely need to cook more from it!
+I was fortunate enough to have dinner at Chez Panisse when David Tanis headed the restaurant.
+This restaurant, with David and a cadre of chefs, defined California farm-to-table cuisine: elegant, light, and popping with flavours and fresh ingredients.
+I have his cookbooks, and I follow his blogs and Instagram page; you should, too.
+I love this cookbook and definitely need to cook more from it!

 Ingredients: